 3. Flush the Engines Out

-You are going to be tired after a long day of boating, but it is important that you flush your engines after using them while they are still warm.
+After a long day of boating, you may be tired, but it is important that you flush your engines after using them while they are still warm.
 Salt deposits grow in an engine and cause corrosion if the engines are not properly flushed after use in saltwater.
 Flushing your engines also helps maintain gasket integrity.
 Pro tip, run your engines until you can taste the salt in the exhaust stream.

 4. Use Engine Treatment